ChainSubSpace/chainsub-reactjs-frontend/README.md

 ChainSub is a media platform where you can get paid with Turtle Coin and various other cryptocurrencies (TBA) for your content.

+> `ChainSub` was inspired by [Turtle Coin Hackathon](https://crypto-hackathon.com/), and is still in early beta.

+Please Read an [article](http://localhost:8000/blog/ChainSub-the-publishing-platform-you-always-wanted.) about the project!

 ## 📝 Tech Specs.

 - ReactJS